Gloucester sea serpent

-The Gloucester sea serpent is a creature reportedly seen around and off the coast of Gloucester, Massachusetts and Cape Ann area in the United States.
-The heyday of sightings began in August 1817 and continued into 1818–19.
+The Gloucester sea serpent is a legendary creature reportedly seen around and off the coast of Gloucester, Massachusetts and Cape Ann area in the United States.
+The heyday of sightings began in August 1817 and continued into 1818–1819.
+Described as a massive serpent-like creature with humps along its back, the Gloucester Sea Serpent has been the subject of numerous sightings and tales of encounters by fishermen and sailors.
 The earliest alleged sighting of such a creature off Cape Ann was recorded in 1638 by John Josselyn.
-Occasional sightings continued over the centuries and into the 20th century.
+Occasional sightings continue into the 21st century.